 Tea VS Coffee – Google Trends

 Developed in collaboration with Landini Associates, the business of T2B is the sale of tea to take away or drink at the bar, rather than to brew at home.
-The store takes the values of the brand to new heights, toughening it up where the trademark orange is offset by a simple palette and raw aesthetic; black walls, oxidised steel shelving, an angled mirror ceiling and a huge concrete counter.
-The shop showcases the brewing of tea in a theatrical way, a science lab of beakers, pipes and tubes entice customers into the process, as well as to design their own blends.
+The store takes the values of the brand to new heights, toughening it up where the trademark orange is offset by a simple palette and raw aesthetic; black walls, oxidised steel shelving, an angled mirror ceiling, and a huge concrete counter.
+The shop theatrically showcases the brewing of tea, and a science lab of beakers, pipes, and tubes entices customers into the process, as well as to design their blends.

 As you enter a T2 store, the first thing that hits you is the library of colour cascading the walls.
 The packaging has been used as an integral part of the interior of each store.